ltatarev/react-native-template/README.md

 Named exporting is prefered for components, and namespace export for services.

 ## 🗂 Setting up new project

+This template was made because I realized that I am bootstrapping every new React Native project equally, so I decided to put all boilerplate I often use into one place.
+Common steps I usually took:

 1. Set up eslint rules and babel config
 2. Set up basic project arhitecture